Luzifer/dockermanager/README.md

 ## Requirements

 - One or more host servers with latest [lxc-docker](https://docs.docker.com/installation/ubuntulinux/)
-- A [serf](http://www.serfdom.io/)-agent running on each host and connected to one gossip-network
 - A config file or config URL to serve the configuration from
 - Docker daemon listening on tcp port
 - The dockermanager set up